python-odin/odin/docs/intro/loading-and-saving-data.rst

 Loading and saving data
 #######################

-Saving and loaded of resources is handled by codecs for each format.
+Saving and loading of resources is handled by codecs for each format.

 JSON data
 =========